AMWA-TV/bcp-003-01/docs/Controllers.md

   It does not cover other features of the Controller software, such as presentation.
 * This document does not cover any requirements relating to where a Controller is additionally acting as a Node (e.g. receiving monitoring information via IS-07).

+## User

+Where this document refers to the "user" of a Controller, this includes both human operators who drive the Controller manually and automation systems that drive the Controller programmatically.

 ## Secure NMOS Controller

 ### Secure Communications